What does it mean to be accredited by Adult & Teen Challenge (ATC) and why does it matter?

 The Accreditation Process

 The accreditation process can be lengthy, but is completed over the course of at least two months.
 The process begins online as both a representative of the local program and a representative of the central administration office are enrolled in an online portal where each is provided with a specific list of Indicators for which they must provide real evidence to support compliance.
 Both representatives simultaneously provide the necessary data which reflects in the accreditation review score for the local center seeking an accreditation certificate.
-Following the online component of the review, an on-site visit is conducted by a team of two qualified reviewers, one being a representative of the ATC National Office in Ozark, MO.
+Following the online component of the review, an on-site visit is conducted by a one or two qualified reviewers, one being a representative of the ATC National Office in Ozark, MO.
 During the on-site visit, additional evidence is reviewed with the local director confirming compliance to the national standards.
 Additionally, a full facility tour and safety review is conducted at the time of an on-site visit.